 High-Functioning Depression in Teens & Young Adults

-High-functioning depression doesn’t just affect adults.
-Teens and young adults can feel this way, too even if they’re doing well in school or sports.
+High-functioning depression doesn’t only happen to adults.
+Teens and young adults can feel it too, even if school or sports are going well.

 Look for signs like:

-- Spending a lot of time alone or on phones.
+- Spending a lot of time alone or on the phone.

-- Acting angry or sad without a clear reason.
+- Feeling angry or sad without a clear reason.

-- Not enjoying things they used to love.
+- Not enjoying things they used to like.

 Young people sometimes hide how they feel.
-They may not want to worry anyone or they don’t know how to explain what’s wrong.
+They may not want to worry anyone or may not know how to explain what is wrong.

-If you’re a teen reading this, or a parent who’s concerned, it’s okay to speak up.
-We offer therapy for teens and young adults.
+If you are a teen reading this, or a parent who is worried, it is okay to speak up.
+Therapy for teens and young adults can help.
 Getting help early can make a big difference.
 You don’t have to wait.

 Find Depression Treatment in Atlanta Today

-Recognizing high-functioning depression is the first step toward seeking treatment and achieving emotional well-being.
-Novu Wellness is committed to helping individuals in the Atlanta area on their journey to recovery and a life free from the hidden burdens of depression.
+Noticing high-functioning depression is the first step to getting help and feeling better.
+Novu Wellness is here to help people in Atlanta on their path to recovery and a life without hidden sadness.

 How Novu Wellness Can Help

-- Help with depression, anxiety, trauma, and more.
+- Support for depression, anxiety, trauma, and more

 Conclusion: When to Seek Help

-You don’t have to wait until you “can’t take it anymore.”
-You don’t have to do this alone.
+You don’t have to wait until it feels “too much.”

-At Novu Wellness, we’re ready to help you feel like yourself again.
-Reach out today and take the first step.
-You are worth it.
+At Novu Wellness, we’re here to help you feel like yourself again.